 Main Subheading: Understanding Complementary Angles

 In geometry, an angle is formed when two rays (or line segments) share a common endpoint, known as the vertex.
-Angles are typically measured in degrees, with a full circle comprising 360 degrees.
-Within this framework, several types of angles are defined based on their measures: acute angles (less than 90 degrees), right angles (exactly 90 degrees), obtuse angles (greater than 90 degrees but less than 180 degrees), straight angles (exactly 180 degrees), and reflex angles (greater than 180 degrees but less than 360 degrees).
+Also, angles are typically measured in degrees, with a full circle comprising 360 degrees.
+And within this framework, several types of angles are defined based on their measures: acute angles (less than 90 degrees), right angles (exactly 90 degrees), obtuse angles (greater than 90 degrees but less than 180 degrees), straight angles (exactly 180 degrees), and reflex angles (greater than 180 degrees but less than 360 degrees).
 The complement of an angle specifically relates to right angles and how other angles interact with them.

 Comprehensive Overview